ozichert/scaleit-apps/README.md

 # scaleit-apps
-This repository contains example scaleIT-applications.
+This repository contains example applications for ScaleIT.

+- Hello World Example with Node